Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/deno-pokemon-api.md

   - deno
 ---

 Today I wanted to dive deeper into [Deno](https://daily-dev-tips.com/posts/getting-started-with-deno/) and see how a fundamental file API would look.
-Just to get a better feel for the Deno.
+To get a better feel for the Deno.

 We are going to build a Pokémon API; We'll be able to do the following actions: